kimjetwav/TIGR_PURR/docs/source/getting_started.rst

 Running Pipelines on Other Systems (SCC/Scinet/Local)
 =====================================================

-The default system that the TIGRLab pipeline system will run on is on the local Kimel cluster.
+The default system that TIGR-PURR will run on is on the local Kimel cluster.
 In the Kimel Lab if you're using an external open-source dataset such as HCP, it is recommended that you perform pre-processing using Scinet.
 If you're running internal study datasets (found in ``/archive/data/``), then you could use either your local computer, the SCC, or the local Kimel cluster.
 Specifying which system to run on is done using the ``-profile`` flag.
 The following options are available:

 1. ``-profile local`` - this will run locally on your computer
 2. ``-profile kimel`` - this will run on the Kimel Cluster [DEFAULT]